EmilyCheoh/notes/lec01c.md

 whose only job is "undo".
 Yes, undo has left the editor and become its own thing!

-You can think of the history of the project as have a series of discrete moments in time:
+You can think of the history of your code as a series of discrete moments in time:

 ```
   o -- o -- o -- o -- o